 3. Remove the objective

 Objectives are so over.
-Remove the objective, which is about what you want, and replace it with a one or two-line summary about what you can bring to the table and what makes you awesome.
+Remove the objective, which is about what you want, and replace it with a one or two-line summary statement about what you can bring to the table and what makes you awesome!

 4. Remove irrelevant skills and add relevant ones

-You don’t need to list Microsoft Office, “email,” or “working alone or independently” as skills.
+To drastically improve your resume, be sure to update your skills.
+You don’t need to list “email,” or “working alone or independently” as skills.
 See this list for what to remove.
 Then, make sure you’ve listed skills relevant to the position and era.
 Here is a list of in-demand skills for 2020.
-The advent of COVID has also changed skills requirements.
+The advent of COVID-19 has also changed skills requirements.
 Stay current.

 5. Remove positions more than 15 years old or limit to 3-5 jobs

-Ideally, you should only list 3-5 relevant positions.
-The rise of job hopping may make this difficult, since your last 5 jobs might only take you back 3 years.
+To improve your resume, you should only list 3-5 relevant positions.
+The rise of job-hopping may make this difficult since your last 5 jobs might only take you back 3 years.
 Do your best, though.
 And if you’re moving jobs that much you might want to consider moving less, if possible.

 6. Move your education to the bottom